easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 * ``[x]`` The build is available, EasyBuild will skip building this module
 * ``[F]`` The build is available, however EasyBuild has been asked to force a rebuild and will do so

+.. note:: Since EasyBuild v2.4.0, a detailed overview of the build and install procedure that EasyBuild will be execute can be obtained using ``--extended-dry-run`` or ``-x``, see :ref:`extended_dry_run`.

 .. _tweaking_easyconfigs_using_try: